Stefka92/MusicQuiz/README.md

 To test my website I went through the following tests:
 I carried out each test using different browsers which included google chrome, firefox and microsoft.

-**Links**
-1. Test each link on the index page which included the Header link, the navigation links, the find out more button and both social media links which opened in separate tabs.
-2. Test each link on the About page which included the Header link, the navigation links, and both social media links which opened in separate tabs.
-3. Test each link on the Sign-up page which included the Header link, the navigation links, the sign up now button and both social media links which opened in separate tabs.

-**Form**
-1. Test the form leaving out the First name.I  tried to fill out the form leaving out the first name, when I tried to click the sign up now button.
-The error message appeared stating that I had to fill in the First Name
-2. Test the form leaving out the Last name.I  tried to fill out the form leaving out the Last name, when I tried to click the sign up now button.
-The error message appeared stating that I had to fill in the Last Name.
-3. Test the form leaving out the Email.I  tried to fill out the form leaving out the Email address, when I tried to click the sign up now button.
-The error message appeared stating that I had to fill in the Email address.
-4.Test the form leaving out the Date of birth.I  tried to fill out the form leaving out the Date of Birth, when I tried to click the sign up now button.
-The error message appeared stating that I had to fill in the Date of Birth.
-5.Test the form leaving out the contact number.
-I  tried to fill out the form leaving out the contact number, when I tried to click the sign up now button.
-The error message appeared stating that I had to fill in the Contact Number.

 ### Lighthouse testing